 Return the value at the given position in the variable.
 For variables created using the method Cursor.arrayvar() the value returned will be a list of each of the values in the PL/SQL index-by table.
-For variables bound to DML returning statements where the attribute cx_Oracle.future.dml_ret_array_val is set to the value True, the value returned will also be a list corresponding to the returned data for the given execution of the statement (as identified by the pos parameter).
-For variables bound to DML returning statements and the attribute cx_Oracle.future.dml_ret_array_val is not set or is set to the value False, the value returned depends on the number of rows returned by the first execution of the statement.
-If pos is a valid index into that array then the value at that index will be returned; otherwise, None is returned.
+For variables bound to DML returning statements, the value returned will also be a list corresponding to the returned data for the given execution of the statement (as identified by the pos parameter).